 Voices of the West is a long-running radio program that examines the Old West and its many characters–both good and bad.
 Host Emil Franzi, recipient of the 2014 Western Writers of America Lariat Award, many times wishes he could time travel back to the days of the Old West and meet up with the likes of the Earps, the Clantons, the Vails and others.
-He draws on his stable of guests like authors Johnny Boggs and Cotton Smith to talk about the cowboys.
+He draws on his stable of guests like author Johnny Boggs to talk about the cowboys.
 Author Jerry Egan chimes in frequently to talk about hiking Apacheria.
 And, Green Valley News writer Scott Dyke joins Emil on a regular basis to talk about anything and everything concerning the Old West.
 For takes on music, former Nashville musician and music director John Komrada brings his expertise to the table.

 Our program remembers the history–fact or fiction, the legends–true or not, the people–native and settlers, and anything else dealing with the Old West.
 Our aim is to entertain as well as educate you–our listeners.